kimjoar/writings/understanding-backbone.md

 Handling several models
 -----------------------

-# ("Now that we have introduced models, we need a concept for a list of
-# models, such as the list of statuses in our application.
-In Backbone.js
-# this concept is called Collection.
-For a Collection we can specify
-# the type of model it accepts.")

-Now that we have introduced models, we need a concepts for a list of models, such as the list of statuses in our application.
-The concept in Backbone.js for this is named Collection.
+Now that we have introduced models, we need a concept for a list of models, such as the list of statuses in our application.
+In Backbone.js this concept is called a Collection.
 For a Collection we can specify the type of model it accepts.

 ```diff